-Although not involved, explicitly prohibiting the use of devices certified for Windows 10 with other operating systems, placing the final decision on disabling Secure Boot function in mind OEM manufacturers probably will work in the interest of the Redmond company.
-Although optional for desktops, excluding option to disable the function Secure Boot is the logical way forward for OEMs to PCplants, motivated to minimize costs related to the settlement of warranty claims and keep the best relations with microsoft.
+Although it does not explicitly imply a prohibition on the use of devices certified for Windows 10 with other operating systems, placing the final decision to disable the Secure Boot feature on OEMs will likely work in the interest of the Redmond company.
+Although optional for systems desktop, excluding the option to deactivate the function Secure Boot is the logical way forward for OEMs to PCplants, motivated to minimize costs related to the settlement of warranty claims and keep the best relations with Microsoft.